The drug addiction rate is on the rise in Southern California and when it comes to Orange County, 35% of adults have abused drugs at least once.

 Now, let's talk about how long the detox will last.
 As you are about to commit to long-term treatment, you need to know how much commitment it will require.

-Well, we are afraid that there isn’t any definite answer to this question.
-It depends on your health, how long you have been abusing the substance, and the type of drug you were abusing.
+Well, there isn't any definite answer to how long detox will last.
+It all depends on your health, how long you have been abusing the substance, and the type of drug you were abusing.

 For that reason, when it comes to drug and alcohol detox, everyone's recovery journey will be different.